mattheyan/EndlessObsession/drafts/keyboard-friendly-web.md

 ### Tab Order of Fields

 Web browsers allow you to move from field to field by hitting the `Tab` key (or `Shift` + `Tab` to move backwards).
+In addition to fields, buttons and links can also be visited in the same way.
+Because of this, you _*should*_ be able to use most forms and applications online without taking your hands off of the keyboard.

 Power users love this feature, and people who can't use a mouse depend on it.

-This works automatically in most cases, however, there are a few things that you can do which cause this to break down.
+Fortunately, this works automatically in most cases.
+However, there are a few things that you can do which cause this to break down.

 #### Positioning that Doesn't Match Document Order